AP sources: Va. Tech finalizing deal with Penn State DC Pry - WHIZ News

 The people spoke to the AP on condition of anonymity Tuesday because details were still being worked out and neither school was prepared to make a formal announcement.
 Yahoo!
 Sports first reported that Virginia Tech was expected to hire Pry as head coach.

-Pry has been with Penn State since 2014, first as co-defensive coordinator before becoming the sole defensive coordinator in 2016.
-Penn State has ranked in the top five in defense in the Big Ten every season since he has been there.
+Pry has been with Penn State since 2014, first as co-defensive coordinator before becoming the defensive coordinator in 2016.
+Penn State has ranked in the top five in defense in the Big Ten every season since he’s been there.

+He also has a history with the Hokies, having served as a graduate assistant working with the defensive line under coordinator Bud Foster from 1995-97.
+The Hokies went to bowl games each year and won the 1995 Sugar Bowl.

-Virginia Tech fired Justin Fuente last month after he went 43-31 in six seasons with the Hokies.
+Justin Fuente left Virginia Tech earlier this month after he went 43-31 in six seasons with the Hokies.
+Informed in a meeting with athletic director Whit Babcock that his return was not certain, the sides parted ways immediately.

+Babcock named former Virginia Tech defensive lineman and defensive line coach J.C.
+Price as Fuente’s interim replacement.
+The Hokies lost 38-26 at Miami, but rebounded to beat Virginia 29-24.
+It was their 17th victory in the last 18 meeting and secured their 28th bowl eligibility in 29 years.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25